 - Your PS5 DualSense controller should be reset.

-- On the DualSense PS5 controller, clean the analogue stick.
+- On the DualSense PS5 controller, clean the analog stick.

 - Ensure that your software is current.